felixhorns/SingleBCell-FluVaccine/README.md

 Python 2.7 is the primary environment.
 Python 3.7 is used for one notebook, `Transcriptome.ipynb`, which requires Scanpy.
 Complete Python environments are specified by YAML files in the repository, which can be used to create an environment using Anaconda.

 ### Data
 Preprocessed data are used as inputs for these notebooks.
 They are available for download via Google Drive at XXX.
-The notebooks expect the data files to be found in the `data/` directory.
+The notebooks expect the data files to be found in the `data/` directory, so you can simply extract the archived data directly into `data/`.

 ## Contents